On the 88th floor of Eureka Tower, Melbourne Skydeck offers spectacular floor-to-ceiling, 360-degree views of Melbourne

-Some visitors are known wind up their visit in just 60 minutes.
+Some visitors are known to wind up their visit in just 60 minutes.

-However, if you want you can extend your tour of Eureka Tower’s Skydeck by sitting down at the Kiosk for a drink.
+However, you can extend your tour of Eureka Tower’s Skydeck by sitting at the Kiosk for a drink.

 Or exploring the 30 viewfinders positioned around Eureka Tower Skydeck to help discover places of interest across Melbourne.

-If you want to minimize the time taken at Eureka Skydeck, buy Skydeck tickets in advance and visit early in the morning or late at night.
+If you want to minimize the time taken at Melbourne Skydeck, buy Skydeck tickets in advance and visit early in the morning or late at night.

 What to see at Eureka Tower?

-There are three key experiences to try at Eureka Skydeck.
+There are three key experiences to try at Melbourne Skydeck.

-Eureka Skydeck Melbourne is an observational deck at the height of 285 meters (935 feet) on the 88th floor of Eureka Towers.
+Eureka Skydeck Melbourne is an observational deck at 285 meters (935 feet) on the 88th floor of Eureka Towers.

 This deck lets you enjoy spectacular floor-to-ceiling, 360-degree views of Melbourne’s skyline and beyond.

 It is the highest observational deck in the Southern Hemisphere.

-The Edge is a world’s first in terms of thrill generated at an observatory.
+The Edge is the world’s first thrill generated at an observatory.

-The Edge is a glass cube which projects from the 88th floor of the Eureka Tower and suspends visitors high up in the air.
+The Edge is a glass cube that projects from the 88th floor of the Eureka Tower and suspends visitors high up in the air.

-You can upgrade to The Edge, at the venue or you can book your Eureka Skydeck ticket with Edge access beforehand itself.
+You can upgrade to The Edge at the venue or book your Melbourne Skydeck ticket with Edge access beforehand.
 Book Upgraded Experience

-It is Eureka Skydeck’s latest green screen installation where you can take memorable photographs – as if you were falling from the 88th floor of Eureka Tower.
+Melbourne Skydeck Vertigo is the attraction’s latest green screen installation where you can take memorable photographs – as if you were falling from the 88th floor of Eureka Tower.

-You can decide if you want this experience or not, once you are at the venue.
-It will cost you 15 Australian dollars/photograph.
+You can decide whether you want this experience once you are at the venue.
+It will cost you 15 Australian dollars/per photograph.